Listen to the audiobook:

 a.
 Sayyid Qutb: The Marx of Islamic Extremism

-At first glance, it may seem far-fetched to suggest a relationship between communism and radical Islam, given that Muslims believe in Allah and the prophet Mohammed, while communism is atheistic and aims to eradicate faith in religions.
+At first glance, it may seem far-fetched to suggest a relationship between radical Islam and communism, given that Muslims believe in Allah and the prophet Mohammed, while communism is atheistic and aims to eradicate faith in religions.
 In fact, the theory and methods of modern Islamic extremism are closely linked to Marxism-Leninism.

 The pioneer of radical Islam and modern jihad was Sayyid Qutb, an Egyptian liaison for the local Muslim Brotherhood to the Communist International and the Egyptian communist party.
 Qutb’s ideas were steeped in communist logic and rhetoric.
 Born in 1906, Qutb studied socialism and literature in the 1920s and 1930s.
 He studied abroad in the United States for two years in the late 1940s and joined the Muslim Brotherhood after his return to Egypt.